SushanthikPoreddy/data690_sushanthik/README.md

 # data690_sushanthik
+- This is assignment #1
+- This contains notes regarding assignmnet.

+ 1.First read the notes

+ 2.Next write assignment.

-This is for UMBC DATA 690 FALL 2021 with Dr. Wang
+This is for **UMBC DATA 690 FALL 2021** with *Dr. Wang*